lawrennd/old_talks/_ml/includes/big-data-health-motivation.md

 represent the full spectrum of possible human ailments, then when the model is first brought on stream, it is unlikely to have sufficient data to determine the parameters.
-In the standard modeling framework, we are faced with the bias-variance dillema [@Geman:bias92].
+In the standard modeling framework, we are faced with the bias-variance dilemma [@Geman:bias92].
 If the model is complex enough to represent the underlying data structure, the parameters will be badly determined for small, or badly designed data sets, and the model will exhibit a large error due to variance.
-We are still learning how the deep learning frameworks provide a route out of this dillemma.
+We are still learning how the deep learning frameworks provide a route out of this dilemma.
 A part of the story is their overparameterization.
 But what is the formalism by which we can incorporate more information about each individual patient within these highly parameterized models?}

 \notes{A major challenge in the domain we've described is to build a model that is complex enough to represent the diversity of human health outcomes.
 For streaming data this necessarily means that some (or most) of those parameters will be badly determined.
-This is reminiscient of the overparameterized deep learning models.}
+This is reminiscent of the overparameterized deep learning models.}

 \endif